 View recommendations for receiving the COVID-19 vaccine after cancer surgery requiring lymph node removal under the arm.

-Given our successful efforts to date and the increasing rates of vaccination in the community, we will be reducing our vaccination clinics over the next month.
+Given our successful efforts to date and the increasing rates of vaccination in the community, we have reduced the number of our vaccination clinics.
+We schedule first-dose vaccine for patients 12 years and older on a limited basis.
+Visit our scheduling website to schedule an appointment.

-You can find our community vans that offer free COVID-19 vaccines on select days and times; no appointment needed.
-See when we will be in your neighborhood.
+We also have community vans that offer free COVID-19 vaccines on select days and times; no appointment needed.
+Please view the schedule for when we will be in your neighborhood.

 COVID-19 Vaccine FAQs for Cancer Center Patients